mailcmd/bobot/docs/DOC.md

 #### `deflib <atom_name> do ... block`
   - Defines lib module for shared helpers.
   - Libs can be imported to a bot using the setting `:use_libs`.
+  - The body of the lib is simply Elixir code.